How do you practice self-care after bad mental health days?

 There’s a reason we’re encouraged to pamper ourselves in recovery and it’s not to feed our inner vanity.
 It’s to show ourselves that we’re worth the effort and that we deserve to be treated like VIPs.

 One word; Netflix.
-Queer Eye, Ru Paul, Breaking Bad, Rick & Morty.
+Queer Eye, Ru Paul, The Office.
 I could go on, and on, and on.

 Netflix has added some bangers in the last few months.
 If you have a whole day to spend (let’s be honest, you do) then Tiger King is a rabbit hole you need to get dragged into!

 As I mentioned sometimes we just need to take care of simple things.
-Napping isn’t necessarily a hobby (although it should be) so if you’re feeling low on energy pick up a book or easy to manage video game.
+Napping isn’t necessarily a hobby (although it should be) so if you’re feeling low on energy pick up a book or an easy-to-manage video game.
 If you enjoy being creative but can’t bring yourself to open your sketchbook, why not try colouring in an adult colouring book?

 If you’re feeling low on energy and have the option, allow yourself to take a nap.
 Don’t feel guilty about feeling exhausted!

 Note: Become aware of where the exhaustion is coming from.
 Is it mental, physical or emotional exhaustion?
-This can make a big difference to what needs done in order to shift it!
+This can make a big difference to what needs doing to shift it!
 Naps, although helpful, can become a coping mechanism in themselves and that’s where self-care shifts to self-soothing.

 Cats and dogs are proven to reduce stress!
 Get cuddling.